-Patients Rights Students' Code of Conduct Behavioral Examples The patient has a right to know who the provider of care is.
-The student should dress professionally, wear a name tag (specifying name and medical student) and introduce him/herself.
-Unless told otherwise, the patient will assume the provider is a physician.
-The patient has the right to be addressed by his or her name.
-The student should address the adult patient by the surname, the child by the first name.
-The student may also address adult patients by Ms. or Sir.
-Do not use patronizing titles, e.g., grandpa, mom, dear, cutie, etc. The patient has a right to know what to expect during the interview and to refuse to answer questions.
-The student should preface questions about sensitive issues. e.g., "I need to ask you certain questions about" The patient has the right to be interviewed and examined in a comfortable, professional environment.
-The student should appear respectful and empathic.
+Patients Rights Students' Code of Conduct Behavioral Examples The student should dress professionally, The patient has a right to wear a name tag (specifying name Unless told otherwise, the patient will assume the provider is a know who the provider of care and medical student) and introduce him/ physician. is. herself.
+The student should address the adult The patient has the right to patient by the surname, the child by the be addressed by his or her Do not use patronizing titles, e.g., grandpa, mom, dear, cutie, etc. first name.
+The student may also address name. adult patients by Ms. or Sir.
+The patient has a right to know what to expect during the The student should preface questions e.g., "I need to ask you certain questions about..." interview and to refuse about sensitive issues. to answer questions.
 Put patient at ease.
-Watch your body language: sit down, appear relaxed and talk to patient at eye level.
-Avoid threatening behaviors such as hovering or staring.
-Avoid casual touching, e.g., hands on back or shoulder of patient.
-The patient has a right to know what to expect It should be explained to the patient what No peeking techniques, e.g., pulling up bra to examine heart. part of the body will No surprises.
-Always during the physical warn: "I will (before undressing). examination and to refuse be examined to be examined. lymph nodes."
-The patient should Do not undress or The patient has a right be given a gown help undress patient, to modesty. and privacy to regardless of age. undress. e.g., "Do you want vour mother or relative in the The patient has a right to room while I All exams must examine you?"
-Be a Chaperoned be chaperoned. examination. particularly careful when examining children and teenagers.
+Watch your body language: sit down, appear The patient has the right to be interviewed and examined in The student should appear respectful and relaxed and talk to patient at eye level.
+Avoid threatening a comfortable, empathic. behaviors such as hovering or staring.
+Avoid casual touching, e.g., professional environment. hands on back or shoulder of patient.
+The patient has a right to No peeking techniques, e.g., pulling up bra to examine heart.
+It should be explained to the patient what know what to expect during part of the body will be examined No surprises.
+Always warn: "I will now examine your groin area for the physical examination and to (before undressing). lymph nodes." refuse to be examined.
+The patient has a right The patient should be given a gown and Do not undress or help undress patient, regardless of age. privacy to undress. to modesty. e.g., "Do you want your mother or relative in the room while I The patient has a right to examine you?"
+Be particularly careful when examining children All exams must be chaperoned. a Chaperoned examination. and teenagers.

-Attendance and Time Off Policies
+Attendance and Time Off Policies General

-General

 Clinical rotations require a full-time commitment by students.
 The educational component of the 3rd and 4th years of medical school consist of involvement with patient care as part of the healthcare team, attendance at all didactic activities, completion of assignments and self directed learning.
 Students must be at the hospital at least five days a week with daily hours and night and weekend on-call as scheduled by the clerkship director.
 Unexcused absences are not permitted while doing a clinical rotation.
-If a student must be absent for a few hours or a day, permission must be obtained from the clerkship director and/or DME before leaving.
+If a student must be absent for a few hours or a day, permission must be obtained from the clerkship director, DME before leaving.
 Longer absences from a rotation without permission from the clerkship director, DME and the Office of Clinical Studies can be grounds for failure in that rotation.
 Absenteeism and/or tardiness can result in an "F" in professional behavior and loss of credit for any rotation.